Levani Botia

 Levani Botia (born 14 March 1989 in Naitasiri) is a Fijian rugby union footballer.
-Nicknamed "Demolition Man", plays centre, flanker and wing for La Rochelle and his national team, Fiji.
+Nicknamed "Demolition Man", he plays centre, flanker and wing for La Rochelle and his national team, Fiji.

 Career

 Botia worked as a prison officer, it was then that he got a chance to play for the Warden's 7's team in a local competition.
 He never told his wife that he played rugby professionally until she saw him one day on TV playing at the 2011 Pacific Games in New Caledonia.